 Since then, of course, I have learned a thing or two.
-First, and foremost, the type of tofu you buy is extremely important.
+First and foremost, the type of tofu you buy is significant.
 For instance, soft tofu is used for dressing, dips, and sauces.

-Extra-firm tofu, the other hand, is made for entrees and can be baked, air-fried, grilled, or sauteed.
+On the other hand, extra-firm tofu is made for entrees and can be baked, air-fried, grilled, or sauteed.
 As a general rule, I always buy the firmest tofu I can find.

 Additionally, sprouted tofu is the firmest tofu, and it does not require pressing.
-To be honest, this one is my favorite tofu, simply because I don’t have to press it.
-I just use a paper towel to dry it off, and it’s ready to go.
+This one is my favorite tofu, simply because I don't have to press it.
+I use a paper towel to dry it off, and it's ready to go.

-But, somtimes, sprouted tofu is difficult to find, so my back up is always extra firm tofu.
+Sometimes, sprouted tofu is difficult to find, so my backup is always extra firm tofu.

 I have many friends who share the same frustration, and although I have posted recipes with similar instructions, this post is literally all about the proper pressing and cooking, so you can enjoy tofu as much as I do.

 HOW TO PRESS TOFU FOR TOFU SKEWERS FOR CHILLIN' AND GRILLIN'